mtrevisan/Boxon/README.md

 The other annotations are managed directly into `TemplateParser.java`, that is the main class that orchestrates the parsing of a single message with all of its annotations.
 If an error occurs an `AnnotationException` (an error occurs on an annotation definition), `CodecException` (an error occurs while finding the appropriate codec), `TemplateException` (an error occurs if a template class is badly annotated), or `DecodeException`/`EncodeException` (a container exception for the previous ones for decoding and encoding respectively) is thrown.

-Messages can be concatenated, and the `Parser.java` class manages them, returning a [DTO](https://en.wikipedia.org/wiki/Data_transfer_object), `ParseResponse.java`, which contains a list of all successfully read messages and a list of all errors from problematic messages.
+Messages can be concatenated, and the `Parser.java` class manages them, returning a [DTO](https://en.wikipedia.org/wiki/Data_transfer_object), `ParserResponse.java`, which contains a list of all successfully read messages and a list of all errors from problematic messages.

 <br/>